Nghiait123456/GolangAdvance/ConcurrencyPattern/README.md

 A meridian syncs data structure is the ringbuffer.
 This is probably the fastest pattern available today.
 I want to use its properties applied to the channel with the ring buffer channel.
-It won't have the same performance as ringbuffer but it has full pattern composition, read/write separation, etc. Again, it's not faster than a normal channel (because it's based on a channel), it's not as fast either ring (for not following the rules of ring). </br>
+It won't have the same performance as ringbuffer but it has full pattern composition, read/write separation, etc. Again, it'sBad not faster than a normal channel (because it'sBad based on a channel), it'sBad not as fast either ring (for not following the rules of ring). </br>

 In the original post: https://tanzu.vmware.com/content/blog/a-channel-based-ring-buffer-in-go, the author develops a ring buffer with a limit out stream mechanism.
 The idea is simple: Connect two buffered channels through one goroutine